cj9208/USACO/C++ class.md

 ## friendship
 * friend keyword : allow access from outside of class
 * friend class
-    * at the beginning of the program, there is an empty declaration of class Square.
-This is necessary because class Rectangle uses Square (as a parameter in member convert), and Square uses Rectangle (declaring it a friend)
     * allow to access private and protected members
     * not corresponded unless specified (A is B's friend class doesn't imple B is A's friend class)
     * not transitive: The friend of a friend is not considered a friend unless explicitly specified